Success Stories:

 Eli's Brain Improvement

-Eli experienced tremendous gains in his physiological and relational functioning as he developed the proper connections between areas in his brain.
-Below are examples of neural connections improvements he achieved as shown through qEEG measurements.
+Eli experienced tremendous gains in mobility and relational functioning as he developed the proper connections between areas in his brain.
+Below are examples of neural connection improvements, as shown through qEEG measurements.

-Communication flow between Eli's Orbital Frontal Lobeand Anterior Cingulate Gyrus was lacking by -7.10 standard deviations from a normalized connection.
+The communication flow between the Orbital Frontal Lobe and Anterior Cingulate Gyrus lacked -7.10 standard deviations from a normalized connection.

-Through Eli's individualized model of care, activities were implemented that improved his communication flow to -2.26 standard deviations from a normalized connection.
+Through Eli's individualized model of care, activities were implemented that improved the communication flow to -2.26 standard deviations from a normalized connection.

-Communication flow between Eli's Occipital Cortex and Posterior Cingulate Gyrus was locked and/or overly-used by +4.59 standard deviations from a normalized connection.
+The communication flow between the Occipital Cortex and the Posterior Cingulate Gyrus was locked and overly-used by +4.59 standard deviations from a normalized connection.

-Through Eli's individualized model of care, activities were implemented that improved his communication flow to -2.51 standard deviations from a normalized connection.
+Through Eli's individualized model of care, activities were implemented that improved the communication flow to -2.51 standard deviations from a normalized connection.

 Areas of Focus